 I can’t believe we still haven’t bought these.
 These are great for added stabilization so your RV rocks less 😉.
 As opposed to having Wheel Chocks, which are to prevent your RV from rolling, which I’ve also never bought because a 2×4 or piece of wood can do the same thing.

-These are so important to prolong the life of your RV if you are sitting still for long periods of time.
-At first we were always on a road trip and this didn’t make sense but now that our fifth wheel stays almost permanently in San Diego, we finally got these.
+These are so important to prolong the life of your RV if you are sitting still for long periods.
+At first, we were always on a road trip and this didn’t make sense but now that our fifth wheel stays almost permanently in San Diego, we finally got these.

 We are a bit too busy for TV so this one is another thing we’ve just done without.
-But most RV parks offer cable for free so it might be worth having a waterproof coaxial if you’d like having the option of watching TV for free.
+But most RV parks offer cable for free so it might be worth having a waterproof coaxial if you’d like to have the option of watching TV for free.

 Gadgets That Make Your Outdoor Living Space More Inviting + Comfy